New Book Launch – The Arts of Leading: Perspectives from the Humanities and the Liberal Arts

 Untitled design 1

-We're excited to announce the publication of a new book co-edited by Dr Edward Brooks, Executive Director of the Oxford Character Project, along with Dr Michael Lamb, Executive Director of the Program for Leadership and Character and Associate Professor of Interdisciplinary Humanities at Wake Forest University.
+We are excited to announce the publication of The Arts of Leading, a new book co-edited by Dr Edward Brooks, Executive Director of the Oxford Character Project, and Prof Michael Lamb, Executive Director of the Program for Leadership and Character and Associate Professor of Interdisciplinary Humanities at Wake Forest University.

 RC